AxisCommunications/signed-video-framework-examples/apps/signer/README.md

 meson --prefix $PWD/my_installs signed-video-framework build_lib
 meson install -C build_lib
 ```
 Then build and install the `signer` in the same place.
-Since this application is implemented as a gStreamer element set `GST_PLUGIN_PATH` for gStreamer to find it.
+Since this application is implemented as a GStreamer element set `GST_PLUGIN_PATH` for GStreamer to find it.
 ```
 export GST_PLUGIN_PATH=$PWD/my_installs
 meson --prefix $PWD/my_installs -Dsigner=true signed-video-framework-examples build_apps